stevedepp/gcp-iot-pipeline/manual.md

 ### Notes:

-- [x] An alternative but not recommended method for erasing the SD card is a bit risky if you select the wrong disk.
+- [x] i.   an alternative but not recommended method for erasing the SD card is a bit risky if you select the wrong disk.

         ```diskutil list```
         ```diskutil eraseDisk FAT32 NAME MBRFormat /dev/disk2```

-- [x] these settings can be set via a GUI if you prefer to explore.
+- [x] ii.  these settings can be set via a GUI if you prefer to explore.

         ```sudo raspi config GUI```